 The Company is adhering to its stated investment policy and managing the risks arising from it.
-This can be seen in various tables and charts throughout this Annual Report, from information provided in the Chairman's Statement and in the Investment Manager's Review.
-A review of the Company's business, its position as at 30 November 2017 and its performance during the year then ended is included in the Chairman's Statement, which also includes an overview of the Company's business model and strategy.
+This can be seen in various tables and charts throughout this Annual Report, as well as from information provided in the Chairman's Statement and in the Investment Manager's Review.
+A review of the Company's business, its financial position as at 30 November 2018 and its performance during the year then ended is included in the Chairman's Statement, which also includes an overview of the Company's business model and strategy.

 The management of the investment portfolio has been delegated to Maven, which also provides company secretarial, administrative and financial management services to the Company.
-The Board is satisfied with the depth and breadth of the Manager's resources and its network of offices which supply new deals and enable it to monitor the geographically widespread portfolio of companies effectively.
+The Board is satisfied with the depth and breadth of the Manager's resources and its nationwide network of offices which supply new deals and enable it to monitor the geographically widespread portfolio of companies effectively.

 The Investment Portfolio Summary on pages 30 to 32 discloses the investments in the portfolio and the degree of co-investment with other clients of the Manager.
-The tabular analysis of the unlisted and quoted portfolio on pages 16 and 17 shows that the portfolio is diversified across a variety of industry sectors and deal types.
-The level of VCT qualifying investment is monitored by the Manager on a daily basis and reported to the Risk Committee quarterly.
+The tabular analysis of the unlisted and quoted portfolio on pages 15 and 16 shows that the portfolio is diversified across a variety of industry sectors and deal types.
+The level of VCT qualifying investment is monitored by the Manager on a daily basis and reported to the Risk Committee quarterly or as required.